 The most common and effective defense to enforcement of a noncompete agreement is that the party seeking enforcement materially breached the contract prior to any breach of the restrictive covenant.
 For example, a failure to pay an employee an agreed upon bonus under an employment agreement resulted in a Florida court deciding that the employer was not entitled to seek enforcement of a non-compete agreement.
 Another example is wrongful termination of the employee.

-For more information on your rights, contact me at Parker & Associates, P.A.
+For more information on your rights, contact me at H. Clay Parker, Esq.